geodes-sms/PromptStudio/doc/specifications.md

 - The number of **validation iterations**: for self-consistency and statistical power.

 The self-validation results are stored in a separate *Experiment validation* table and can be analyzed like the original results.

+[Shankar et al.](https://arxiv.org/abs/2404.12272) suggests an architecture to use the validation as a recommender to improve the prompt.

 ## Experiment setup
 An experiment is characterized by: